thosgood/this-weeks-finds/markdown/101-151/week112.md

 unambitious.
-Many have a deliberately "retro" feel to them - space operas set in Galactic empires suspiciously similar to ancient Rome, cyberpunk stories set in dark urban environments borrowed straight from film noire, complete with cynical voiceovers\... is science fiction doomed to be an essentially *nostalgic* form of literature?
+Many have a deliberately "retro" feel to them - space operas set in Galactic empires suspiciously similar to ancient Rome, cyberpunk stories set in dark urban environments borrowed straight from film noire, complete with cynical voiceovers... is science fiction doomed to be an essentially *nostalgic* form of literature?

 Perhaps we are becoming too wise, having seen how our wildest